Rudd-O/saltstack-automation/formulas/plone/README.md

 * `zeo_image`: defines the container image that will be used to deploy ZEO.
 By default this uses the stable ZEO image from `docker.io`.
 * `based_on`: when dealing with new deployments, initialize the data for this deployment based on the named deployment.
+If this deployment already exists, this setting is ignored.
 * `delete`: if mentioned, delete all traces of the deployment.
 * (there are other undocumented settings at this time)
 * `backend_processes`: defines a custom backend process count